thombashi/pytablewriter/docs/pages/examples/table_format/text/html.rst

 HTML
 ----------------------------
 |HtmlTableWriter| class can write a table to a stream with
-``table`` tag format from a matrix of data.
+``table`` tag format from a data matrix.

 :Sample Code:
     .. code-block:: python
-        :caption: Write a HTML table
+        :caption: Write an HTML table

         import pytablewriter